 SI No. Works / Aspects Management Actions to be taken Implementation Frequency Compliance (date) 32.
-Complaints and En- vironmental Inci- dents Grievance Redress Mechanism will be established.
-Complaints received from the public or other stake- holders will be registered and recorded and be brought to the attention of the Site Engineer.
-All environmental incidents occurring on the site will be recorded and be brought to the attention of the Site Engineer. • During the Works Continuously • Action will be taken within 7 working days.
-33. Reporting and Doc- umentation The following records will be kept at site: Environmental Monitoring Results Contractors self-assessment record/results Register of non-compliance Register of corrective actions Monthly Environmental Reports • During the Works Continuously 34.
+Complaints and Environmental Incidents Grievance Redress Mechanism will be established.
+Complaints received from the public or other stakeholders will be registered and recorded and be brought to the attention of the Site Engineer.
+All environmental incidents occurring on the site will be recorded and be brought to the attention of the Site Engineer.
+Action will be taken within 7 working days.
+During the Works Continuously 33.
+Reporting and Doc- umentation The following records will be kept at site: Environmental Monitoring Results Contractors self-assessment record/results Register of non-compliance Register of corrective actions Monthly Environmental Reports During the Works Continuously 34.
 Training Environmental training on EMP will be arranged for Construction Field supervisors and Environment & Safety Supervisors.
 During the Works According to Training Plan